 - Difficulty urinating

-You should not stop taking Haldol abruptly; you should taper off of this medication slowly for best results.
-Consult with your doctor before reducing your dose of this medication.
-Withdrawal symptoms will be less severe if you taper off slowly.
+You should not stop taking Haldol abruptly as it may lead to the development of withdrawal symptoms.
+For less severe withdrawal symptoms and best results, slowly taper off of this medication.
+Consult with your doctor before reducing or stopping your use of this drug.
 Possible symptoms of withdrawal include:

 - Muscle tremors or unusual movements